 🤔Rethinking the Theory

 As the project developed, I realised that Nietzsche’s eternal recurrence and Marx’s circulation of capital were no longer the most useful framework for the exhibition.
-Although they sounds ambitious, and the idea of eternal recurrence initially helped me think about circularity, it gradually became too abstract and concept-heavy for the direction I wanted to take.
-My project has shifted towards everyday experiences of repetition and circular forms, which are more immediate and accessible to visitors.
-In this sense, Nietzsche is not entirely absent, but no longer functions as the central framework.
-Instead, the exhibition now focuses more on how recurrence can be noticed and experienced in daily life, and I plan to use Nietzsche’s idea within the workshop as a way of inviting the audience to reflect on repetition in their own daily lives
+Although they sound ambitious, and the idea of eternal recurrence initially helped me think about circularity, it gradually became too abstract and concept-heavy for the direction I wanted to take.
+Therefore, my project has shifted towards everyday experiences of repetition and circular forms, which are more immediate and accessible to visitors.
+However, Nietzsche is not entirely absent, but a part of the workshop, just no longer functions as the central framework.
+In a word, the exhibition now focuses more on how recurrence can be noticed and experienced in daily life, and I plan to use Nietzsche’s idea in the workshop to invite the audience to reflect on repetition in their own daily lives.

 🧶Updating the Workshop: From Circular Writing to Mapping My Circles